ptikobj/george-chapman-studio/_posts/2023-06-30-mohammed-sami.md

 past that in reality was neither idyllic nor innocent.
 (Sami, incidently, doesn't work at all from photographs or other visual source material.)

 Possibly one of the more literal depictions of Sami's remembered life is _Refugee Camp_ (2022).
-Rendered on an enormous 5.9 metre-wide canvas, the refugee camp is an anonymous cinder block residence set atop a large scaling rock face.
+Rendered on an enormous 5.9 metre-wide canvas, the cinder block residence set atop a large scaling rock face appears lonely and anonymous.
 The building is sensitively and eerily lit by the orange headlights of a car, unseen.

+The use of natural and artificial light - in this case the dusk setting and car headlights - to create a sense of the uncanny goes back to Hopper

+ reminds me of Hopper's _Gas_ (1940),
+where Hopper used natural and artificial lighting to create a sense of the uncanny

+The dusk setting and lighting of the refugee camp reminds me of Hopper's painting _Gas_ (1940), where Hopper used natural and artificial lighting to create a sense of the uncanny in his paintings that has been borrowed by painters, photographers and filmmakers such as Walter Sickert, Lee Friedlander, William Eggleston, David Lynch and George Sluizer.

+Can see it in David Lynch's films

 Here, it's the building bathed in an {eerie} orange light that creates the Hopper-esque sense of unease, {heimweh} and the uncanny.
 (Sami mentioned [in an interview with The Guardian](https://www.theguardian.com/artanddesign/2022/mar/21/mohammed-sami-interview-iraqi-exile-painter-bullets-saddam-hussein) how his memories of his time spent as a refugee in Sweden are among his favourite, and that he returns to the country every month.)